Shntd2/Readit-backend/MDS_development_description.md

 * Test the web application thoroughly, including file uploads, text summarization, email sending, and scheduled tasks
 * Perform both functional and usability testing to ensure a smooth user experience
 ## Deploy web application to a hosting platform
-* Choose a hosting provider for deploying your web application (e.g., Heroku, AWS, DigitalOcean)
+* Choose a hosting provider for deploying web application (e.g., AWS, Heroku, DigitalOcean)
 * Configure the deployment environment and deploy application
 ## Monitoring and Maintenance
 * Implement logging and monitoring solutions to track application performance and errors